ruby-gems/xlsxtream_rails/README.md

 # XlsxtreamRails
-Xlsx stream download for rails with template.
+Xlsx stream download for rails.

 ## Installation
 Add this line to your application's Gemfile: